MEENA155/Inverse-of-matrix/README.md

 # Inverse-of-matrix

 ## AIM:
-To write a python program to multiply two arrays using numpy.
+To write a python program to inverse of a matrix using numpy.
 ## ALGORITHM:
 ### Step 1:
 Import numpy as np